-9 th Grade 10 th Grade 11 th Grade 12 th Grade Chorus Concert Band Rock N' Roll, Pop Past & Present Strings & Keys Chorus 0.5 Credit/Full Year Elective Grade 9-12 the for Chorus is open to all students who want to sing.
+9th Grade 10 th Grade 11 th Grade 12 th Grade Chorus Concert Band Roll, Pop Past & Present Strings & Keys Chorus 0.5 Credit/Full Year Elective Grade 9-12 the to or fo and recr stud festi Chorus is open to all students who want to sing.
 Students will learn the fundamentals of good singing technique, be able to sing in three or four part harmony, learn about choral music of different times and styles, and hopefully acquire an interest in choral singing as a recreational activity that could continue into adult years.
 Qualified students will be encouraged to participate in area and state music festivals.
 Attendance at all class functions, including rehearsals and concerts is mandatory.
-Concert Band 0.5 Credit/Full Year Elective Grade 9-12 who perce well and e time parti throw This instrumental music class is designed for students who play, or who want to play a concert band instrument (brass, woodwind, or percussion).
-It is open to students with prior music experience as well as beginners.
-Students will learn the basics of musicianship and ensemble playing, and will be exposed to music of different times and styles.
-Qualified students will be encouraged to participate in area and state music festivals.
-Instruction will be through individual lessons and group rehearsals.
-Attendance at all class functions, including rehearsals and concerts is mandatory.
-Rock N' Roll, Pop Past 0.5 Credit/Semester Elective Grade 9-12 but o how sour when inclu Roll This class is designed for students who want to take a music class, but don't want to be in a performing group.
-Students will explore how American Popular music has evolved.
-They will use multiple sources and media to learn about the roots of Rock and Roll - where it came from and who the major figures were.
-Topics will include the origins of Rock, the major contributors, how Rock and Roll is influenced by American culture (and vice versa), and how Rock and Roll morphed into other popular musical genres.
-Strings & Keys 0.5 Credit/Semester Elective Grade 9-12 inter A con meet stude fund goal their using tabla inter basic and o emediate knowledge of the ambination of group and in the needs and abilities of ents will use a traditional amentals of technique, must of being able to supplement choice.
-Guitar students was a combination of traditional sture.
-All students will be ent sites for tutorials and acts of music theory will be elasswork.
-This course is a parist who wants a place to ents who want to acquire basic and e piano, keyboard or acoustic guitar.
-Idividual instruction will be used to f the class.
-Piano and keyboard piano method to learn the usicianship and music theory, with a ent the method book with music of will aim for the same basic goals by onal music notation and guitar encouraged to explore the use of other supplemental projects.
-The taught mainly through application not intended for the accomplished jam.)
-11113 course may be repeated v Permissions of the teather.
+Concert Band 0.5 Credit/Full Year Elective Grade 9-12 who perc well and time part thro want to play a concert bar cussion).
+It is open to stude as beginners.
+Students will ensemble playing, and will es and styles.
+Qualified stu- cicipate in area and state m ough individual lessons and is designed for students who play, or and instrument (brass, woodwind, or ents with prior music experience as all learn the basics of musicianship are been been been been been been been be Rock N' Roll, Pop Past & 0.5 Credit/Semester Elective Grade 9-12 but how sour whe inclu Roll don't want to be in a perform American Popular music lances and media to learn aboute it came from and who the detail the origins of Rock, the is influenced by American ents who want to take a music class, rming group.
+Students will explore has evolved.
+They will use multiple but the roots of Rock and Roll - he major figures were.
+Topics will e major contributors, how Rock and culture (and vice versa), and how ther popular musical genres.
+Strings & Keys 0.5 Credit/Semester Elective Grade 9-12 inte A co mee stud func goal thei usin tabl inte basi and guit rmediate knowledge of the ambination of group and in at the needs and abilities of lents will use a traditional planentals of technique, must of being able to supplement choice.
+Guitar students was a combination of traditionature.
+All students will be earnet sites for tutorials and cs of music theory will be to classwork.
+This course is marist who wants a place to isicianship and music theory, with a nt the method book with music of ill aim for the same basic goals by onal music notation and guitar encouraged to explore the use of other supplemental projects.
+The caught mainly through application not intended for the accomplished